T.C. & BRENNA LAUREN MICHAELS

 The Home Love Built

-. . . the sound of river water lapping the grassy shoreline.
+. . . the sound of southern water lapping the grassy shoreline.

 It was a super moon that night, and so by the time the reception found mason jars filled with champagne passed from hand to hand, the briny river water had crept halfway up the dock and tiny alligators were joining the party.
 Vintage music and warm string lights were the order of the occasion, and my gown, decked in tiny pearls and crystals shined and twirled, and flower petals and Spanish moss kept clinging to the lacy train.